csabbah/mern-book-search/README.md

 ## Description

 This MERN stack application is a multi page book search engine that allows users to search up books, view their detailed information and save them (which they can view in the saved books page).
-Using Apollo Client, MongoDB and Mongoose, all transactions made are saved and stored accordingly.
-Finally, this app implements high level authentication using tokens and JTW-decode to allow for secure access and unique data specific to each users.
+Using Apollo Client, MongoDB and Mongoose, all transactions made are stored accordingly with high level authentication via tokens and JTW-decode to allow for secure access and unique data specific to each users.

 ## Installation